jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-initial.md

 ## Activate your FRINX ODL Distribution

 To activate your installation, unzip the file and open the directory.
-Enter the following commands in a terminal to start and activate Frinx ODL (the token is unique to your user account on frinx.io and cannot be shared with other users.
+Enter the following commands in a terminal to start and activate FRINX ODL (the token is unique to your user account on frinx.io and cannot be shared with other users.
 It can be found [here](https://frinx.io/my-licenses-information) (you need to be logged in frinx.io to view your token)

     ./bin/karaf frinx.createtoken [frinx-license_secret-token]

-*Note that Frinx ODL needs approximately 3 minutes to startup and shutdown.
+*Note that FRINX ODL needs approximately 3 minutes to startup and shutdown.
 To maintain system integrity, **please do not interrupt the startup and shutdown processes** within this time.*
-*In the event of interruption, the initial state can be restored by entering the following commands from a terminal within your Frinx ODL main directory.
-The first command forcibly kills the Frinx ODL karaf process; the second command cleans certain directories:*
+*In the event of interruption, the initial state can be restored by entering the following commands from a terminal within your FRINX ODL main directory.
+The first command forcibly kills the FRINX ODL karaf process; the second command cleans certain directories:*

 ```
 kill -9 $(pgrep  -o -f  karaf)